maggieigkuo/Portfolio/README.md

 ## Education

-Binghamton University, State University of New York: Bachelor's degree, Integrative Neuroscience and Digital and Data Studies (minor), 2021-2025
+Binghamton University, State University of New York: Bachelor's degree, Integrative Neuroscience and Digital and Data Studies, 2021-2025

 ## Contacts